ipatrikxz/sorc-engine/README.md

 ## Setup

+- Inside Scripts folder:
-- Run setup.bat to generate the solution file using premake.
+  - Run Setup.bat to pull the premake5.exe and generates solution file visual studio 22.
 - Open the generated solution file in your IDE.
 - Build and run the project.
 - Note: Work in progress, expect bugs.
 Feedback welcome!